dldemoks/Amiro-7.0.0.14/README.md

 Amiro
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте и распакуйте архив.
+To install the module, download and unzip the archive.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions.

-Поддержка версии CMS Amiro 7.0.0.14
+Support for CMS Amiro 7.0.0.14